 Don’t forget that most people would search for your service on their phones, so it’s imperative to have a mobile-first optimized website that they can easily access and operate.

-According to data quoted in Janitorial Manager, commercial cleaning companies lose up to 55% of their customer base because of an unsatisfactory level of cleaning.
+According to a previously cited study, commercial cleaning companies lose 55% of their customer base because of low customer satisfaction.
 Ensuring your services are up to par is essential for keeping people happy with your company.

 The most effective way to achieve that is to invest in employee training, so that your team is knowledgeable enough to perform on a high level.

 Among the topics that should be in your training curriculum, the Wilburn Company outlines the following:

 - OSHA’s HAZCOM training